marufarafat/WooPackages/README.md

-# PHP License Enforcement Library
+# PHP Entitlement Enforcement Library

-A PHP library for enforcing **commercial license validation** in PHP web applications using a **central license server**.
+A PHP library for enforcing **commercial entitlement validation** in PHP web applications using a **central entitlement server**.

-This library validates a license key and domain, caches the license result internally, enforces application blocking when a license becomes invalid, and supports **server-driven enforcement** via a webhook.
+This library validates an entitlement key and domain, caches the entitlement result internally, enforces application blocking when an entitlement becomes invalid, and supports **server-driven enforcement** via a webhook.

 > ⚠️ This library is **not DRM**.
-It is designed for commercial license enforcement, not piracy prevention.
+It is designed for commercial entitlement enforcement, not piracy prevention.

 ---